Sir William Brereton, 1st Baronet: Post 1646

 Historian John Morrill writes that in 1646, Brereton was 'one of the most powerful and influential men in England'.
 As a reward for his services, Parliament granted him possession of Eccleshall Castle, seat of the Bishop of Lichfield, and Croydon Palace, owned by the Archbishop of Canterbury.
 After Pride's Purge in December 1648, he retained his seat in the Rump Parliament, and was appointed to the High Court of Justice for the trial of Charles I in January 1649, although he did not attend.

 Despite being elected to the English Council of State in 1651 and 1652, during the Commonwealth he lived in semi-retirement in Croydon Palace.
 The precise reasons are unclear, although it has been suggested he was disillusioned by the post-war religious and political settlement.
 In the 1656 election, he unsuccessfully stood for Cheshire in opposition to the list proposed by Major-General Bridge.

 When the Long Parliament re-assembled in 1659, he took his seat once more but did not stand for the Convention Parliament.
-After the 1660 Restoration, he was obliged to return the church properties awarded in 1646 but was apparently allowed to stay on at Croydon, where he died on 7 April 1661.
-Despite later claims his coffin was lost while being transported to Handford, parish records show he was buried in St John Baptist Churchyard, Croydon Minster.
+After the 1660 Restoration, he was obliged to return the church properties awarded in 1646 but was apparently allowed to stay on at Croydon Palace where he died on 7 April 1661.
+His body was originally conveyed to St Mary's Church, Cheadle, Cheshire for burial, but whilst the funeral cortège made its way northwards a horse stumbled crossing a river in spate and the coffin was temporarily lost.
+It was finally extricated from the water and was returned to Croydon.
+Parish records show he was buried in Croydon Minster.